Natural Nutrition, Backed By Science

 This imbalance may be due to low levels of methionine and cysteine (from which dogs make taurine) in the diet or poor absorption of these amino acids in the gut due to high fibre levels and poor bioavailability.

-Why is grain free so popular?
+Why has grain free pet food become so popular?

-Grain free pet foods have increased in popularity over the last decade due some really clever marketing tactics by smaller pet food companies looking to differentiate themselves from larger, established pet food manufacturers.
+Because of some really clever marketing tactics by smaller pet food companies looking to differentiate themselves from larger, established pet food manufacturers.

 Many pet owners now falsely believe that grains are a major cause of allergies in pets, when in fact most food allergies are caused by meat proteins, most commonly chicken and beef.